jc3213/d2mods/README.md

         - Cast delay reduced from 2 seconds to **1** second
     - `Volcano` synergy increased from 12% to **16%**
     - `Armageddon` now gains **+18% Damage** instead of **+14% Fire Damage** per level of `Volcano`
-        - Physic damage is now displayed and has been significantly increased
+        - Physic damage has been significantly increased
-        - Average fire damage has not been decreased yet, **Help wanted**
+        - Physic damage is now displayed
-        - Removed restriction to `Hurricane`
+        - Average fire damage has not been reduced yet, **Help wanted**
-            - Need fix for UI, **Help wanted**
+        - Removed restriction to `Hurricane`, need fix for UI, **Help wanted**
         - Removed cast delay
     - `Hurricane` removed cast delay